jemccottry/modesttrader/README.md

 ### Configuration
-1. Set up your API keys for Kraken and CoinGecko in the `config/config.json` file.
+1. Set up your API keys for Kraken and CoinGecko in a .env file.
+2. Create 2 files in the data folder opentrades.txt and completedtrades.csv
-2. Configure other parameters such as trading goals, risk management thresholds, and logging levels as needed.
+3. Configure other parameters such as trading goals, risk management thresholds, and logging levels as needed.

 ### Running the Bot
 1. Start the ModestTrader application: